rutgers-oarc/hadoop_intro/README.md

 The manual can be found here: https://www.virtualbox.org/manual/UserManual.html and the instructions for installation can be found here: https://www.virtualbox.org/manual/ch02.html

+We will cover setting up a virtual machine in the workshop.
+If you choose to create your own, select 8 gigs of ram if you can. and select 64-bit OS when importing (don't just click on the .ova file).
+Also note that some anti-virus software may not like virtual box or similar software.

 For the hadoop part, we will use Hortonwork's distribution.
 (Again there are other reasonable choices)